+II.
 Insufficient education about best-practice pain management for aged care residents

 Many older people believe that pain is a normal part of ageing and there is little potential for improvement.
-They also fear addiction to pain medications; they are concerned that pain may suggest worsening of disease; they are worried they will be seen as people who complain too much; and are also reluctant to seek help for fear of further functional dependence due to disease progression.20
+They also fear addiction to pain medications; they are concerned that pain may suggest worsening of disease; they are worried they will be seen as people who complain too much; and are also reluctant to seek help for fear of further functional dependence due to disease progression.

-Programs such as Seniors ADAPT have shown that age is not a factor in being able to improve function and quality of life, given education in best-practice pain management and the right support.
+Programs such as Seniors ADAPT by the University of Sydney and Pain Management Research Institute have shown that age is not a factor in being able to improve function and quality of life, given education in best-practice pain management and the right support.